 What happens when you skip governance

-For those who still think governance is optional, here's what I systematically observe in organizations that neglect it:
+Here's what I systematically observe in organizations that neglect it:

-- Unmanaged risks: a model deployed without bias evaluation causes a reputational incident.
+- Unmanaged risks — a model deployed without bias evaluation causes a reputational incident.
 A training dataset contains unconsented personal data.
 The AI Act sanctions.

-IAgile governance works in 4-week governance sprints:
+IAgile governance works in 4-week sprints:

-- Sprint 1: Map existing initiatives + data audit for the top 3 priority use cases.
-No theory — fieldwork.
+- Sprint 1 — Map existing initiatives + data audit for the top 3 priority use cases.
+No theory, fieldwork.

-- Sprint 3: Identify and train the first AI Champions.
+- Sprint 3 — Identify and train the first AI Champions.
 First tracking indicators.

-- Sprint 4: Retrospective, adjustment, institutionalize what works.
+- Sprint 4 — Retrospective, adjustment, institutionalize what works.

 What works:

-- A C-level sponsor who understands AI (not just politically supports it).
+→ A C-level sponsor who understands AI, not just politically supports it.

-- An AI committee that has the power to say no, and exercises it.
+→ An AI committee that has the power to say no, and exercises it.

-- AI Champions with dedicated time and clear objectives.
+→ Champions with dedicated time and clear objectives.

 What fails:

-- Creating a "Chief AI Officer" without real power (a title without budget or mandate).
+→ Creating a "Chief AI Officer" without real power — a title without budget or mandate.

-- Writing a 200-page policy that nobody reads.
+→ Writing a 200-page policy nobody reads.

-- Banning Shadow AI without offering an alternative (prohibition has never worked).
+→ Banning Shadow AI without offering an alternative — prohibition has never worked.

-- Making governance a brake on innovation instead of an accelerator.
+→ Making governance a brake on innovation instead of an accelerator.

 - Identify the top 3 immediate risks.
 Shadow AI?
 Personal data in public LLMs?
 No AI Act classification?